 Did you lose your phone?
 There is actually a way to factory reset your Google Pixel 7a remotely.
-The only bad news is you’ll need to set up Find My Device proactively, though.
+The only bad news is that you’ll need to set up Find My Device proactively.
 If you never configured it, you’re out of luck.
 You can learn more about how to do it in our dedicated article on Find My Device.

 - Launch any browser and go to the Find My Device website.